-Labour Market Agreement for Persons with Disabilities Annual Plan - 2009/2010 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2009/2010 PUBLIC SERVICE SECRETARIAT Office of Employment Equity for Persons with Disabilities 1.
-Employment Participation 2.
-Employment Opportunities 3.
-Connecting Employers and Persons with Disabilities 4.
-Building on the existing knowledge base Persons with Disabilities who are Employment Disadvantaged.
-This program has as its mandate to increase the number of persons with disabilities employed in the Public Service.
-To achieve this, the Division operates the Opening Doors Program and Enabling Resource Centre.
-The Opening Doors Program comprises of 82 full-time permanent positions throughout government.
+Labour Market Agreement for Persons with Disabilities Annual Plan - 2012-2013 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2012-2013 HUMAN RESOURCE SECRETARIAT Office of Employment Equity for Persons with Disabilities 1.Employment Participation 2.Employment Opportunities 3.Connecting Employers and Persons with Disabilities 4.Building on the existing knowledge base Persons with Disabilities who are Employment Disadvantaged.
+The Office of Employment Equity for Persons with Disabilities has as its mandate to increase the number of persons with disabilities employed in the Public Service.
+To achieve this, the Office operates the Opening Doors Program (Permanent and Temporary), a Student Summer Employment Initiative, and career support services.
+The Opening Doors Program is comprised of full-time, permanent Opening Doors positions throughout the Provincial Public Service.
 These positions are designated for persons with disabilities and limited to members of this employment equity group.
-The Enabling Resource Centre provides practical job search and career counseling assistance and resources to persons with disabilities. \$4,141,400 TOTAL \$4,141,400
+As well, this Program delivers a temporary component which allows for the creation of temporary Opening Doors positions for a minimum of three months to provide persons with disabilities the opportunity to gain valuable work experience.
+The objective of the Student Summer Employment Program is to provide career-related work experience in the Public Service for post secondary students with disabilities.
+Summer employment opportunities provide students with practical skills and knowledge to prepare them for their future entry into the labour market.
+Career support services are available through the Office to provide practical job search and career counselling assistance to persons with disabilities registered with the Office.
+The Office will report on the number of persons with disabilities who are employed in both permanent and temporary positions under the Opening Doors Program, the number of students hired through our Student Summer Employment Program, and the number of clients who receive employment counseling and career support services through the Office. \$4,296,600 TOTAL \$4,296,600